SohamTamba/SohamTamba.github.io/index.markdown

 For a concise one-page description of my skills and experience, please refer to my <a href="{{ site.baseurl }}/assets/Resume.pdf">Resume</a>.

-(Updated on 20th Sept, 2020)
+(Updated on 23rd November, 2020)

 For more details, please refer to my [Linkedin profile](https://www.linkedin.com/in/soham-tamba/).

-I recently began documenting my projects.
+I documented my projects.

 [View Projects](https://sohamtamba.github.io/projects/).